TippingCanoe/imager/readme.md

 ### Trait

-If you plan on attaching images to a model (User, Item, Gallery), you must implement the interface `TippingCanoe\Imager\Model\Imageable` on that model.
+If you plan on attaching images to a model (User, Item, Gallery), that model must implement the interface `TippingCanoe\Imager\Model\Imageable`.
 This will mandate a method that you can either implement yourself or conveniently keep in sync with Imager by using the trait `TippingCanoe\Imager\Model\ImageableImpl`.

 ### Saving